 In consultation with the Supervisory Board, Board of Management members may and should accept Supervisory Board mandates and similar positions at companies in which BayWa AG directly or indirectly holds a stake.
 Such mandates are assumed without pay; only approvals granted in the past for the remuneration of certain mandates, such as at RWA AG, Korneuburg, Austria, and at T&G Global Limited, Auckland, New Zealand, remain in place.
 The acceptance of paid or unpaid sideline activities at non-Group entities requires the prior written consent of the Supervisory Board's Board of Management Committee.
 Said consent may be revoked at any time.
-If the Board of Management Committee approves the acceptance of the sideline activity outside the Group, the Supervisory Board of Management Committee.
-Remuneration from sideline activities must be reported to the Chairman of the Supervisory Board of Management Committee.
-Remuneration from sideline activities must be reported to the Chairman of the Supervisory Board of Stichting Continuiteit AMG, Amsterdam, Netherlands.
-The respectively existing non-Group mandates are detailed in the Notes to the Consolidated Financial Statements section of the Consolidated Financial Statements.
+If the Board of Management Committee approves the acceptance of the sideline activity outside the Group, the Supervisory Board must decide whether and to what extent the remuneration is to be taken into consideration upon submission for consideration by the Board of Management Committee.
+Remuneration from sideline activities must be reported to the Chairman of the Supervisory Board once a year.
+In the financial year 2022, Prof. Klaus Josef Lutz commenced a new sideline activity outside of the Group as a Member of the Supervisory Board of Stichting Continuiteit AMG, Amsterdam, Netherlands.
+The respectively existing non-Group mandates are detailed in the Notes to the Consolidated Financial Statements.